Nail guns are mainly designed to drive nails into various materials such as wood.

-However, remember you have to draw a substantial air into the air compressor to provide much power required drive in nails into the wood.
+However, remember you have to draw substantial air into the air compressor to provide much power required to drive in nails into the wood.
 Both the pneumatic and solenoid nailer uses a hammer of the same type and a long blade for driving in nails.

 Electric nail gun: